DR.

 Vitamin D at 32 ng/mL is “in range.”
 But the reference range was built from a population in which deficiency is the norm.
 The physiologically optimal range — where immune, bone, and neuromuscular regulation happens without pressure — is higher.

-The list is long: ferritin, free T3, hs-CRP, ApoB, Lp(a), homocysteine, glycated hemoglobin at a curve point, free testosterone, SHBG.
+The list I order is long: ferritin, free T3, hs-CRP, ApoB, Lp(a), homocysteine, glycated hemoglobin at a curve point, free testosterone, SHBG.
 None of these markers appears on a basic checkup.
 Almost all of them matter — before any symptom.

 Normal is not the same as optimal